RTBHOUSE/big-bang-py/README.md

     - [Typing Forward Reference](https://realpython.com/python37-new-features/#typing-enhancements) makes type hints even more programmer-friendly.

-    - The `asyncio` module has received many [new features, usability and performance improvements](https://docs.python.org/3/whatsnew/3.7.html#asyncio).
-For instance,  new `asyncio.run()` runs coroutine in automatically created and destroyed event loop.
+    - The `asyncio` module has received many [new features along with usability and performance improvements](https://docs.python.org/3/whatsnew/3.7.html#asyncio).
+For instance,  new `asyncio.run()` calls coroutine in automatically created and destroyed event loop.

-- If for some reason you use previous version of Python (especially 3.6), it is possible to backport some of the new features e.g. [Data Classes](https://github.com/ericvsmith/dataclasses).
+- Nonetheless, if you still use previous version of Python (especially 3.6), it is possible to backport some of the new features e.g. [Data Classes](https://github.com/ericvsmith/dataclasses).

 ## Pipenv - Python Package Manager

+- **Use [Pipenv](https://pipenv.readthedocs.io/en/latest) to manage Python dependencies.**

-- **[Pipenv](https://pipenv.readthedocs.io/en/latest) consolidates `pip` & `virtualenv` while offering powerful features.
-Use it to manage Python dependencies.**
+- Pipenv consolidates `pip` & `virtualenv` while offering powerful features:

     - Pipenv automatically creates and manages virtual environment.

+    - Install project dependencies using `Pipfile` (building from the latest allowed versions of packages) or `Pipfile.lock` (making build deterministic):

-- You specify project packages in `Pipfile`.
-Because those are abstract dependency declarations, **you declare only the packages you need**.
+        - **Specify project packages in `Pipfile`.
+Because those are abstract dependency declarations, you declare only the packages you need**.
 Sub-dependencies are taken care of by Pipenv.

--  `Pipfile.lock` uses hashes to lock all of the dependencies (i.e. including sub-dependencies).
+        - `Pipfile.lock` uses hashes to lock all of the dependencies (including sub-dependencies).
 This ensures repeatable, deterministic builds.
 You never manage this file by hand, leaving the matter for Pipenv.

-- You install project dependencies using `Pipfile` (building from the latest allowed versions of packages) or `Pipfile.lock` (making build deterministic).

-    - **Pipfile with the packages necessary to run all the content of Big-Bang-py may be found in this repo's [Pipfile](https://bitbucket.org/rtbhouse/big-bang-py/src/master/Pipfile).**

 - Essential commands:

+    - `install` - installs provided packages and adds them to Pipfile, or (if no packages are given), installs all packages from Pipfile.

+    - `sync` - installs all packages specified in Pipfile.lock (deterministic build!)

-    - **`shell` - spawns a shell with the virtualenv activated.
-If `.env` file is present in your project root, shell will automatically load it for you.**
+    - `shell` - spawns a shell with the virtualenv activated.

-    - `run`: runs a given command from the virtualenv, with any arguments forwarded (e.g. `$ pipenv run python`).
 If `.env` file is present in your project root, shell will automatically load it for you.

+    - `run` - runs a given command from the virtualenv, with any arguments forwarded (e.g. `$ pipenv run python`).
+If `.env` file is present in your project root, shell will automatically load it for you.

-    - `graph`: shows a dependency graph of the installed dependencies.
+    - `graph` - shows a dependency graph of the installed dependencies.

-    - `check`: **checks for security vulnerabilities** and asserts that PEP 508 requirements are being met by the current environment.
+    - `check` - most importantly, checks for security vulnerabilities.

 - You can educate yourself further by reading a [Real Python's guide](https://realpython.com/pipenv-guide).
 It is also recommended to go through [the official documentation](https://pipenv.readthedocs.io/en/latest/).

+- **Pipfile with the packages necessary to run all the content of Big-Bang-py may be found in this repo's [Pipfile](https://bitbucket.org/rtbhouse/big-bang-py/src/master/Pipfile).**

 ## YAPF - Python Files Formatter

 - **[YAPF](https://github.com/google/yapf) is a Python files formatter with the ultimate goal of producing code as good as the code that a programmer would write if they were following a style guide.**

 - The formatting style used by YAPF is configurable.
 Specific configuration can be pointed in a couple of ways.
-However, it is recommended to simply store it in a properly formatted `.style.yapf` file in the root of your project, so YAPF can automatically pick this config up.
+However, it is recommended to simply store it in a properly formatted `.style.yapf` file at the root of your project, so YAPF can automatically pick this config up.

-- You may find pre-configured [.style.yapf](https://bitbucket.org/rtbhouse/big-bang-py/src/master/.style.yapf) in the root of this repo.
+    - You may find pre-configured [.style.yapf](https://bitbucket.org/rtbhouse/big-bang-py/src/master/.style.yapf) at the root of this repo.

 - It is recommended to include YAPF in your linting Invoke task and also to run it during pre-commit Git hook.
-Example of both can be found in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/hooks/pre-commit) in the root of this repo.
+Example of both can be found in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/hooks/pre-commit) at the root of this repo.

 - Survival tips:

-    - If you leave trailing comma in a collection (list, function parameters, etc.) YAPF will force the collection to break giving one element per line.
+    - If you leave trailing comma in a collection (list, function parameters, etc.) YAPF will force the collection to break, giving one element per line.

     - From time to time you WILL see weirdly formatted code as YAPF is not perfect.
 There are at least two major occurrences: